 - 1 cup all-purpose flour

-- 1 cup white whole wheat flour or whole wheat pastry flour (or substitute additonal all-purpose flour)
+- 1 cup white whole wheat flour or whole wheat pastry flour, or substitute additional all-purpose flour

 - 1 tablespoon aluminum-free baking powder